pifou25/docker-jeedom/README.md

 ## Jeedom As A Service (full)

-A complete standalone `full` Docker container including every PHP packages, Apache server, Python, and also many daemons: MariaDB, Cron scheduler, atd, fail2ban, supervisor....
+A complete standalone `full` Docker container including every PHP packages, Apache server, Python, and also many daemons: MariaDB, Cron scheduler, atd, (fail2ban), (supervisor)....

 ## Jeedom as simple as possible (light)